Causes of Bad Breath: Tooth Decay Smell, Cavities, and More — Walk-In Dentist

 URBN Dental is the best emergency dentist near me.
 We have some of the country’s finest dentists who examine your teeth and determine the root cause of bad breath before curating a treatment plan.
-For more information, please schedule dentist appointment today.
+For more information, please schedule a dentist appointment today.

 Bad breath, also known as Halitosis, may be completely benign or it may be indicative of a deeper underlying disease.
-Bad breath and odor occurs to everyone at some point in their lives — sometimes, the source may just be poor oral hygiene, but it can also be caused by issues like gum disease.
+Bad breath and odor occur to everyone at some point in their lives — sometimes, the source may just be poor oral hygiene, but it can also be caused by issues like gum disease.
 It can be temporary or it can also be chronic.
 The following are some of the potential causes of bad breath: tooth decay smell, cavities, and more like poor oral hygiene, strong food and beverages, smoking, dry mouth, periodontitis, sinus and throat conditions, and other diseases.
 URBN Dental is the best emergency dentist near me.
 We have some of the country’s finest dentists who examine your teeth and determine the root cause of bad breath before curating a treatment plan.
-For more information, please schedule dentist appointment today.
+For more information, please schedule a dentist appointment today.